Why It Works

 For Crisp, Flat Bacon for Sandwiches and Burgers: Line a 13- by 18-inch rimmed baking sheet with aluminum foil and top with a sheet of parchment paper.
 Arrange bacon strips on tray, overlapping as little as possible.
 Top with a second sheet of parchment paper; place a second baking sheet on top.
 Bake bacon until it's as crisp as you like it, 25 to 30 minutes for thin-cut, or 30 to 35 minutes for thick-cut.
 Remove trays from oven, carefully remove top tray using tongs and an oven mitt, transfer bacon to a paper towel–lined plate to drain, and serve.

 To double the batch, use two trays on two oven racks, rotating top to bottom and back to front halfway through cooking.
-The cooking time may need to be extended by 5 to 8 minutes if you're cooking two trays.
+The cooking time may need to be extended by five to eight minutes if you're cooking two trays.